web-platform-tests/rfcs/rfcs/interop_2024.md

 ### Timeline

-- September 15, 2023 to October 13, 2023 - Proposal submission period
+- September 14, 2023 to October 13, 2023 - Proposal submission period
-- October 15, 2023 to November 9, 2023 - [Interop team](https://github.com/orgs/web-platform-tests/teams/interop) will discuss proposals and provide suggestions for refinement
+- October 15, 2023 to November 30, 2023 - [Interop team](https://github.com/orgs/web-platform-tests/teams/interop) will discuss and select proposals based on consensus.
+The team will also provide suggestions for refinement, as needed
-- October 15, 2023 to November 30, 2023 - Final selection of proposals by the team, based on consensus
 - December 1, 2023 to December 16, 2023 - Proposal grouping and initial test selection
 - January 11, 2024 to January 25, 2024 - Finalize test selection.
 Feedback on proposals communicated to proposal authors
 - January 30, 2024 - Proposed launch date for Interop 2024